Zaid-Ajaj/the-elmish-book/chapters/elm/counter.md

       let nextState = { currentState with Count = currentState.Count - 1 }
       nextState
 ```
-the `update` function handles all possible events, checking each event type to determine how to compute the next state.
+the `update` function handles all possible events that can occur based on the incoming `Msg`.

 Now that we have a way to update the state based on triggered events, we need the last piece of the puzzle: rendering the user interface based on the state and having the ability to trigger events from it: this is the role of the `render` function:
 ```fsharp